Studio3T/robomongo/README.md

 already available and match your OS/Compiler.
 For most of you it's not &mdash; you need to build Robomongo dependencies, before building Robomongo itself.

-Here is a detailed instructions on building Robomongo dependencies for Linux and/or Mac OS X:
+Here is a detailed instructions on building Robomongo dependencies for Linux and/or Mac OS X:<br />
 [Building Robomongo and Dependencies (for Linux and Mac OS X)](https://github.com/paralect/robomongo/wiki/Building-Robomongo-and-Dependencies-(for-Linux-and-Mac-OS-X))

 Windows
 -------

+The following steps assume that all dependencies already compiled.

 Prerequisites: